This Healthy Homemade Ketchup is smooth, tangy, and just the right amount of sweet-made with dates instead of refined sugar.

 - White vinegar - Substitute with apple cider vinegar as desired.
 Apple cider vinegar contains about five to six percent acetic acid, while white vinegar contains five to ten percent.
 This higher acid concentration makes most white vinegars more acidic.

-- Dates - Use 100% date syrup, soaked prunes, or unsweetened applesauce, though these may slightly alter the flavor and glycemic impact.
+- Dates - Use date syrup, soaked prunes, or unsweetened applesauce instead.

 - Tamari - Substitute with soy sauce or coconut aminos as desired.

 - Soften the dates for better blending.
 Place them in a small saucepan and cover with water.
-Bring to a gentle simmer and cook for 4 minutes to soften.
+Bring to a gentle simmer and cook to soften.

 - Use dates with pits for more flavor.
 Drain the soaked dates using a fine mesh strainer, then remove the pits.